-Intramuros is one of the most important historical landmarks in Manila.
+Intramuros is one of the best Manila tourist spots and an important historical landmark in the whole country.
 During the Spanish occupation in the 1500s, Intramuros was synonymous to the City of Manila itself.
 It was the seat of the government & political power of the Spanish government.
+In 2018, it was declared as a National Cultural Treasure.

 You can explore Intramurous via a do-it-yourself walking tour or bamboo bike tour via Bambike Ecotours.
-Start your tour with the Intramuros Visitor’s Center where you’ll be given brochures of the structures inside the walled city.
-You can visit Fort Santiago, Manila Cathedral, Walls of Intramuros (Puerta de Santa Lucia), San Agustin Church and Museum, and finally Casa Manila.
+Start your tour from the Intramuros Visitor’s Center where you’ll be given a map of the structures inside the city.

 Click here to book a tour in Intramuros via Klook.